tektoncd/pipeline/docs/resources.md

 ### Optional Resources

-By default, a resource is declared as mandatory unless `optional` is set `true` for that resource.
+By default, a resource is declared as mandatory unless `optional` is set to `true` for that resource.
 Resources declared as `optional` in a `Task` does not have be specified in `TaskRun`.